Homicide suspect in 2021 killing arrested

 FORT WAYNE, Ind.
-(WANE)– Fort Wayne Police arrested a man in connection to a 2021 murder on Monday, according to a media release from police.
+(WANE)– Fort Wayne Police arrested a man in connection to a 2021 murder on Monday, according to Fort Wayne Police.

 Around 5:30 p.m. on Monday, officers with the Fort Wayne Police Departments Homicide, Gang and Violent Crime Unit, Vice, and Narcotics arrested 21-year-old Ahmad K. Pearson near the intersection of Hobson and East State Blvd in connection to a 2021 murder.